NOTICE RE: WILL FACT SHEET / REQUISITE PROBATE DOCUMENTS

 May 18, 2020

 The Office of the Bergen County Surrogate's s Court may still be physically closed to the public at this time, but our staff continues to work hard to serve those in need.
+The impact of COVID-19 in Bergen County has been profound.
+We have lost thousands of our friends and neighbors to the virus; and as a result, our caseload is onerous.
+We respectfully request your patience during this unprecedented health emergency, as the members of our staff continue to work tirelessly to address each and every inquiry sent to our attention.
 Outlined below are the documents that you will need to send us in a probate matter.
 We have provided links to download an information fact sheet, which is an essential document to creating any case in our system.

 DOWNLOAD: WILL FACT SHEET.